Avaxerrr/CafeSentinel/Technical-Documentation-for-CafeSentinel.md

 - Screenshot quality: 1-100
 - Monitor interval: 1-60 seconds
 - Log retention: 1-365 days
+- At least one tray icon must be visible (when Stealth Mode disabled)
 - All required sections must be present
 - Invalid configurations rejected with error message